paperless-ngx/paperless-ngx/docs/usage.md

 as a member of a group those permissions will be inherited and this is reflected in the UI.
 Explicit permissions can be granted to limit access to certain parts of the UI (and corresponding API endpoints).

-!!! note
+!!! tip

+    By default, new users are not granted any permissions, except those inherited from any group(s) of which they are a member.

+#### Superusers

 Superusers can access all parts of the front and backend application as well as any and all objects.

 #### Admin Status